openshift-knative/docs/versions/v071/rn-knative-v071-OCP-41.md

   `authentication.go:62] Unable to authenticate the request due to an error: x509: certificate signed by unknown authority`

-  You can circumvent the issue by [setting up the prometheus-adapter](https://docs.openshift.com/container-platform/4.1/monitoring/exposing-custom-application-metrics-for-autoscaling.html) and labeling the autoscale service using:

-  `service.alpha.openshift.io/serving-cert-secret-name: prometheus-adapter-tls  `

-  This creates a secret named `prometheus-adapter-tls`, which can then be mounted to the autoscaler.

-  You can also restart the autoscaler pod by executing the following command:
+  You can circumvent the issue by restarting the autoscaler pod with the following command:

   `oc delete pod -n knative-serving -l 'app=autoscaler'`